 Slightly heavier and bulkier, synthetic sleeping bags are an excellent choice for those allergic to down or for travels in wet conditions.

 Synthetic sleeping bags perform much better than down when they get wet and are less expensive.
-For supported treks, when space and weight are not crucial, then a synthetic sleeping bag is an excellent choice.
+For supported treks, when space and weight are not crucial, a synthetic sleeping bag is an excellent choice.

 Best 15 Deg Synthetic Sleeping Bag: Marmot Trestles 15